yalevras/obsidian/Brain/Work/Updates/September.md

 	- speed up how fast we are going to induce things
 		- slowed down and still works
 - rover pausing works for distance now, i want to show Johnathan next and talk about the yellow field at the beginning. currently i have a condition in the rover pausing to not look at the other condition right now. curious if they work together
-- ok last thing i did was try to do a final change i think the pause fla
+- ok last thing i did was try to do a final change i think the pause flag was not being set back after a new od result was detected so i added that but when i tried it out i got an invalid ekf out flag error so i'm going to try again tomorrow

+Sept.
+25th